Lewis Lancaster: Early life

+Academic career

+In 1971, Lancaster established the Group in Buddhist Studies at the University of California, Berkeley.
+He served as the founding Chair of the Group in Buddhist Studies and as the Editor of the Berkeley Buddhist Studies Series.

 In the fall of 1977, Lancaster accompanied artist and monk Jung-kwang as they traveled through Korea, and published a book based on their trip.

-In 2008 Lancaster gave the Burke Lectureship on Religion & Society.
-Professor Lancaster is the research advisor for the Buddha's Birthday Education Project.
-He was the Chair of Buddhist Studies at UC, Berkeley, USA and Editor of the Berkeley Buddhist Studies Series.